Management System Owner: Chief Safety Officer

 Other programs include the Spill Prevention Control and Countermeasures Plan, a general spill prevention policy, domestic water protection and controls on discharges to the sanitary sewer systems.

 Fermilab's Ground Water Protection Plan (GWPP) details the policy for protecting groundwater.
 It defines a network of groundwater monitoring wells that are used to track water gradients and some are sampled for pollutants associated with Solid Waste Management Units.
 In addition, the FESHM chapter Monitoring Wells establishes guidelines for the installation or abandonment of monitoring wells.

 The FESHM chapter Air Emissions Control Program defines the policy for regulatory compliance with regard to the Clean Air Act.
 An inventory of air emission sources is updated on a regular basis and calculations provide a means to show compliance.
 The FESHM chapter Refrigeration Management specifically addresses the use of refrigerants at Fermilab in compliance with the protection of the stratospheric ozone.

 The FESHM chapter National Environmental Policy Act Review Policy outlines the NEPA review program and provides a mechanism for all Fermilab activities to receive a NEPA review.
 The Environmental Review Form database catalogs many of these reviews which identify potential environmental impacts and the mitigation of those impacts due to actions taken by Fermilab.
 Fermilab has a set of Generic Categorical Exclusions (CX) containing previously approved actions that may be taken without further DOE approval.
 For actions that do not meet the Generic CX, an Environmental Evaluation Notification Form must be submitted to DOE FSO for approval prior to any activity.

 Fermilab's Safety and Health (SH) Program is a system of policies, procedures, training and communication channels implemented to ensure compliance with applicable standards and Local, State, and Federal legal requirements through Fermilab's Work Smart Set of Standards (WSS) and the contract between Fermilab Research Alliance and the Department of Energy.

-Fermilab's policy for Safety and Health is described in the Director's Policy.
+Fermilab's policy for Safety and Health is described in the Safety & Health Policy.
 The policy identifies the major goals of the SH program including prevention of injury and ill health, and prompt abatement of recognized hazards.